WordPress Emoji Plugins to Add (or Remove) Emoji from a Site

 It all can start by just typing “:” and a whole library of around 1,719 emojis pop up for you to use at your disposal.
 You can even search for an emoji by using its specific name if you know it.
 Or use a keyword that associates with it to help find what you’re looking for.
 Supported blocks for this plugin include paragraph, heading, list, quote, verse, media, and cover.

-This piece of software was originally published by its owner in June of 2019.
-It is actively on version 1.1.0 and last saw a revision on March 19th, 2020.
-The most recent edition functions on WordPress 5.4.0.
-This plugin is actively running on over 1,000 WordPress websites.
-It has had over 6,400 downloads.
-There have not been many support requests from users.
-WordPress users are positive and think highly of this plugin.
+This piece of software was first published by its developer in June of 2019.
+It is now on version 1.1.0 and last underwent a change on March 19th, 2020.
+The latest update runs on WordPress 5.4.0.
+This plugin is now operating on over 900 WordPress sites.
+It has had over 6,630 downloads.
+There have not been many assistance requests from users.
+WordPress users are positive and think highly of this piece of software.

 Emoji Toolbar, the next WordPress emoji tool on our list, is a plugin that eases the pain of accessing and looking through your emoji library.
 In most cases, you have to leave the editor and disrupt your workflow and this plugin solves that.
 The way it helps this problem is by implementing a handy and easy-to-use emoji picker within your existing block toolbar.
 You can simply find everything you need in one place.